cflint/CFLint/README.md

 ### Execution modes

-You can force CFLint's output behaviour to stdout and stderr by specifying options for quiet, verbose and debug.
+You can force CFLint's output behavior to stdout and stderr by specifying options for quiet, verbose and debug.
 If you do not specify either, CFlint will return basic internal information and error output to stdout and stderr.

 #### Quiet

 Quiet mode (`-quiet <boolean>`) suppresses most of the output CFLint would otherwise create during linting.
-This might contain actual errors and execptions but also information like the termination of recursive template parsing or certain configuration issues.
-Do not run quiet mode if you likely will need assistance with error messages or want to undertand better what CFLint is doing.
+This might contain actual errors and exceptions but also information like the termination of recursive template parsing or certain configuration issues.
+Do not run quiet mode if you likely will need assistance with error messages or want to understand better what CFLint is doing.

 This is the minimum output mode you can run CFLint in and the feature was originally inspired by [Issue #4](https://github.com/cflint/CFLint/issues/4).

-There might be occassional messages from CFParser and ANTLR being pushed into stderr at this stage - even though CFlint runs in quiet mode.
+There might be occasional messages from CFParser and ANTLR being pushed into stderr at this stage - even though CFlint runs in quiet mode.
 This is a known [issue](https://github.com/cflint/CFLint/issues/526) and will be addressed in the future.

 #### Verbose